Directory of Open Access Journals

-The Directory of Open Access Journals (DOAJ) is a website that hosts a community-curated list of open access journals, maintained by Infrastructure Services for Open Access (IS4OA).
-It was launched in 2003 with 300 open access journals.
+The Directory of Open Access Journals (DOAJ) is a website that hosts a community-curated list of open access journals, such as Biomass, maintained by Infrastructure Services for Open Access (IS4OA).
+It was launched in 2003 with 300 open access journals and now has expanded to over 22,886 indexed open access journals and 12,746,462 articles.

 The mission of DOAJ is to "increase the visibility, accessibility, reputation, usage and impact of quality, peer-reviewed, open access scholarly research journals globally, regardless of discipline, geography or language."

 In 2015, DOAJ launched a reapplication process based on updated and expanded inclusion criteria.
 At the end of the process (December 2017), close to 5,000 journals, out of the 11,600 indexed in May 2016, had been removed from their database, in majority for failure to reapply.

 Notwithstanding the substantial cleanup, the number of journals included in DOAJ has continued to grow, to reach 14,299 as of 3 March 2020.
 As of April 2025, the independent database contains more than 21,480 open access journals and 11,045,921 articles covering all areas of science, technology, medicine, social sciences and the humanities.

 DOAJ provides a change log on Google Sheets that has been updated since March 2014 and identifies the journals added and the journals removed with the justification for the removal.

 Founder, Lars Bjørnshauge, announced his retirement in 2021 and from January 2022, DOAJ has a new Managing Director, Joanna Ball.